xtinalang/weather-dashboard/README.md

 # Weather Dashboard

-A weather dashboard application with PostgreSQL database integration for storing weather data, locations, and user preferences.
+A weather dashboard application with SQLite database integration for storing weather data, locations, and user preferences.

 ## Project Structure